mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 identified to explore.
 Interestingly, in many of these test cases, the voter circuit occupies a significantly larger area compared to the main circuit.
 This raises the possibility of an area-driven, or even a placement-driven approach to TMR.
-To elaborate on that concept, in addition to performing TMR at the synthesis level, we would modify th EDA placer to attempt to place ASIC/FPGA cells in such a way as to mitigate multi-bit upsets, and potentially single-event upsets, between replicas of the TMR.
+To elaborate on that concept, in addition to performing TMR at the synthesis level, we would modify the EDA placer to attempt to place ASIC/FPGA cells in such a way as to mitigate multi-bit upsets, and potentially single-event upsets, between replicas of the TMR.
 In essence, this would involve placing the ASIC/FPGA to maximise frequency while minimising the probability of a particle striking both replicas in a single TMR block.
 Potentially, this could also be used to address some of the performance